Where on earth does the time go?

 It could have been easy to just carry on as we are, but as social entrepreneurs with a big mission, we need to make sure we're achieving the mission we set out to accomplish whilst building a sustainable business.

-The flagship Associate Programme (our first born) will continue as it is so there is no change there.
+The Advanced Diploma (our first born) will continue as it is so there is no change there.
 It’s just back to the drawing board on an accessible social media training course that will hopefully be able to benefit a wider range of mothers.

 Due to the fact that we are removing this product from our suite, unfortunately, we have had to reduce the size of our team.
 This means saying goodbye to some amazing team members that have joined us on our crazy rollercoaster journey over the last 5 years.
 We have learnt so much and have built an amazing team who believe in our mission and have made Digital Mums what it is today.
 So to all of them today, we say thank you for believing in us and supporting us on our journey.